oKermorgant/coral/README.md

  - if any was not parsed yet, it will add the corresponding model
  - if a topic in the same namespace is carrying `geometry_msgs/Pose` data, Coral will assume it is the ground truth for this model

-The `spawn` executable is a wrapper around the `Spawn` service that is used to add a new model in the simulation. when run without parameters, will have Coral spawn all available `robot_description`.
+The `spawn` executable is a wrapper around the `Spawn` service that is used to add a new model in the simulation.
+Available if `simple_launch` is installed.
+When run without parameters, will have Coral spawn all available `robot_description`.

 ## Controlling the point of view